mermaidsknees/json-login/README.md

 # json-login

+Features:
+  *Firebase passwordless login system
+  *Private routes
+  *CRUD operations using axios
+  *Infinite Scrolling

-For the app to properly run locally, it must run on ports 8080 and 3000
+For the site to properly run locally, it must run on ports 8080 and 3000

 ## Project setup